phil-work/Documentation/SMTPeter/en/android.md

 Now you have set up SMTPeter as the SMTP server for the account you have selected

-And that's all the configuration you have to do!
+That's all the configuration you have to do!

 ## More information